pukackis/odin-recipes/README.md

 First project from the odin project. getting used to html and later css

-Thoughts:

-Before the project:

-From what i read on the course page we will be making a simpley website that will contain a few pages with some recipes of choice.
+From what i read on the course page we will be making a simple website that will contain a few pages with some recipes of choice.
 I'm curious as to what it will look like!

-After the project: